Election Safety Protocol

 Just like shopping at your local grocery store, there will be similar processes and safety measures in place to protect voters and election workers at all voting locations.
 We’ve also taken measures to protect candidates and their agents at the election returning office.
 Due to sanitization protocols and the other safety measures, voters may encounter longer voting times.

-Safety measures in place for voters at all advance polls and on Election Day:
+Safety measures in place at all polling places:

 - One-way directional traffic entering.

 - Physical distancing and capacity limits.
 Voters will be asked to stay 2 metres (6 feet) apart.